civican/legisinfo/44-1/bills/S-17/bill_text.md

 autoriser la tenue de paris mutuels et régir les conditions relatives à la tenue de ces paris, notamment par la délivrance de permis, par une association dans une salle de paris lui appartenant, ou louée par elle, dans toute province où le lieutenant-gouverneur en conseil, ou toute personne ou tout organisme provincial désigné par lui, a, à cette fin, délivré à l'association un permis pour la salle.

-> **Explanatory Note**:
-> *This amendment corrects a discrepancy between the English and French versions.
-The French version allows the Minister of Agriculture and Agri-Food to make regulations to "determine" ("déterminer") the conditions for parimutuel betting whereas the English version refers to regulations to "govern" them.
-The English version expresses the legislator's intent and the French version is amended accordingly.
-This amendment was proposed by the Standing Joint Committee for the Scrutiny of Regulations.*
-> *Existing Text*:
-> > Le ministre de l'Agriculture et de l'Agroalimentaire peut, par règlement :
-> >
-> > autoriser et régir, notamment par la délivrance de permis, la tenue de paris mutuels, et déterminer les conditions relatives à la tenue de ces paris, par une association dans une salle de paris lui appartenant, ou louée par elle, dans toute province où le lieutenant-gouverneur en conseil, ou toute personne ou tout organisme provincial désigné par lui, a, à cette fin, délivré à l'association un permis pour la salle.

 ### Section 27

 Paragraphs (c) and (d) of the definition **court** in subsection 320(8) of the Act are replaced by the following:

 in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, in Yukon and in the Northwest Territories, the Supreme Court, and

-> **Explanatory Note**:
-> *This amendment reflects changes to the organization of courts made by provincial legislation (`Court of Appeal Act`, S.N.L.
-2017, c.
-C-37.002).*
-> *Existing Text*:
-> > **court** means
-> >
-> > in the Province of Newfoundland and Labrador, the Supreme Court, Trial Division,
-> > in the Provinces of Nova Scotia, British Columbia and Prince Edward Island, in Yukon and in the Northwest Territories, the Supreme Court, and

 ### Section 28